 Price Matches Quality: I love the fancy set that I got for Valentine's Day this year The quality is exceptional.

 Packaging: I ordered from Azura Bay and it came in a box with no plastic packaging!

-I did not try their bralettes, but I did try their undies and I was extremely disappointed in the quality.
-The company was a little shady and everything was wrapped in plastic!
-Each pair of undies individually in plastic, which I know can be difficult to avoid, but the box was full of plastic bubble wrap which I think is a bit overkill.
+I did not try their bralettes, but I did try their undies and was disappointed in the quality.
+The company wrapped each pair of undies individually in plastic, which I know can be difficult to avoid, but the box was full of plastic bubble wrap which I think is a bit overkill.
 Undies aren’t fragile.

 After wearing their undies for a couple of months they’re so stretched out, they’re uncomfortable to wear.

 The Padded Shaper Bra in Nude 0 / $19.95